 This disciplinary action is particularly relevant in light of the Federation of State Medical Boards guidance on social media.
 From Illinois to the great state of Rhode Island, the adoption of these standards differs widely.
 Rhode Island has adopted the guidance with very few changes by the Rhode Island Board of Medical Licensure.

 The FSMB policy provides that a physician-patient relationship can begin online, as does the Rhode Island Board of Medical Licensure Policy.
 This guidance policy explicitly approves the initiation of a physician patient relationship using technologies such as Skype “without a personal encounter.”

-In my view, the prospect of initiating, as opposed to continuing, a primary care patient relationship using online or social media technology represents a leap in standards.
+The prospect of initiating, as opposed to continuing, a primary care patient relationship using online or social media technology represents a leap in standards.
 Clearly, the conduct of clinical relationships online is accepted, widespread and growing exponentially.

-My questions have to do with trust, full disclosure and the opportunity to provide physical assessment in the context of an encounter for diagnostic purposes.
+Questions have to do with trust, full disclosure and the opportunity to provide physical assessment in the context of an encounter for diagnostic purposes.
 Whether you find the option of beginning a relationship with a doctor online dismaying or not, it’s clear that professional standards organizations are validating new norms, trying to keep up with the clear trends in practice.

 Until our next post, feel free to browse our past year's worth of health care client alerts, which we've archived on our blog.